 Japan Expands COVID-19 State of Emergency

-Tokyo, May 7 (Jiji Press)--The Japanese government said Friday it will extend its COVID-19 state of emergency for Tokyo and three western prefectures until May 31 while adding two prefectures to the list on Wednesday.
+Tokyo, Aug.
+17 (Jiji Press)--The Japanese government said Tuesday it will extend its state of emergency over the COVID-19 pandemic until Sept.
+12 while adding seven prefectures to the list due to a surge in infections.

 [Copyright The Jiji Press, Ltd.]